SimpleDaemons/simple-sftpd/docs/api/README.md

 # API Reference

-This document provides the complete API reference for Simple FTP Daemon, including all classes, methods, and data structures.
+This document provides the complete API reference for Simple-Secure FTP Daemon, including all classes, methods, and data structures.

 ## 📚 Core Classes